itthinx/affiliates/readme.txt

 == Changelog ==

+= 2.9.2 =
+* Fixes the issue with the Appearance menu disappearing.

 = 2.9.1 =
 * Updated the menu position.
 * Added the affiliates_registration_login_redirect_url filter to allow customized redirects for login.